 Marx wrote On the Jewish Question in 1843, a pioneering source material for the theory of Historical Materialism, which became the favoured methodology of scientific historians of the modern era.
 It was also Marx’s first notable attempt to discuss the between religious consciousness and the state in secular democracies.
 He argued that there’s no need to abolish religion; a secular state presupposes religion.
 However, the book is considered to be antisemitic, though it defended the Jews’ rights for emancipation in Prussia.

 The Communist Manifesto

-The Communist Manifesto is arguably the most widely read political document written in the modern era.
+The Communist Manifesto is arguably the most widely-read political document written in the modern era.
 Marx co-authored the manifesto along with his friend and long-time collaborator Friedrich Engels.
 The manifesto was written during the advent of the ‘Spring of Nations Revolution of 1848’, commissioned by the English political party, Communist League.
-Peter Osborne, Professor of Modern European Philosophy at the Kingston University, London, states that the manifesto is “the single most influential text written in the 19th century”.
+Peter Osborne, Professor of Modern European Philosophy at Kingston University, London, states that the manifesto is “the single most influential text written in the 19th century”.

 Noman Shaikh is the co-founder and editor-in-chief of Bombay Reads.
 He grew up in Mumbai, a city he loves more than any other, and currently works as a content consultant.
 His expertise lies in creating high-quality academic and marketing content in the form of blogs, articles, op-eds, etc. Noman has worked with reputed brands, including Economic Times (through Spiral Media), Coinbase (through MattsenKumar), AdEngage, Della Group, GBIM Technologies, VAP Group, etc. For his published portfolio, click here.
 Contact Noman on noman@bombayreads for engagement.